First Generation

 and Rev

-"Franky" Francis Dean O'Kelley all descendants of
+"Franky" Francis Dean O'Kelley descendants of

 Thomas O'Kelley and Elizabeth Wyers